cxzzzz/Yellowspec/README.md

 		}
 	}

-	// when the rule queue is not full , read a number , multiply it by 2 and put the result into the queue rule(headPointer =/= tailPointer - 1.U) {
+	// when the queue is not full , read a number , multiply it by 2 and put the result into the queue rule(headPointer =/= tailPointer - 1.U) {
 		headPointer := headPointer + 1.U
 		queue(headPointer) := io.enq(NoneParam) * 2.U